Indira-Chrsn/Lat1/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Personal Project of Website Development Bootcamp.
+This website is a personal project for Website Development Bootcamp.

 ### Prerequisites